tax evasion

 2. Regular review of records:

-Careful documentation of all income and expenses helps to avoid uncertainties and ensure that the tax return is correct and complete.
+Careful documentation of all income and expenditure helps to avoid uncertainties and to prepare the tax return correctly and completely.

 Working with an advisor experienced in tax law can help develop compliant tax strategies and ensure that all legal obligations are met.
-A good advisor will also provide support to take advantage of potential tax benefits without falling into the realm of tax evasion.
+A good advisor also provides assistance to take advantage of potential tax benefits without falling into the area of tax evasion.

 4. Self-disclosure:

-If someone has already committed tax violations, a voluntary disclosure can be an opportunity to act in good time and avoid punishment.
+If someone has already committed tax violations, a voluntary declaration can be a way to act in good time and exempt from punishment.
 All relevant information should be disclosed to the tax office.

 Tax evasion is a serious offense that can have legal consequences.
-To avoid problems with the tax authorities, it is essential for taxpayers to take their tax obligations seriously, provide complete and honest information and seek the necessary advice in good time.
-By acting proactively, legal risks can be minimized and compliance with tax regulations can be ensured.
+In order to avoid problems with the tax authorities, it is essential for taxpayers to take their tax obligations seriously, provide complete and honest information and seek the necessary advice in good time.
+By acting proactively, legal risks can be minimized and compliance with tax regulations ensured.